Lake Gaston mourns, joins together for Alford family

 The Lake Gaston Chamber of Commerce helped organize the event.

 "We just wanted to do something," said Christina Wells, president of the organization.
-"It was more about bringing some beauty and some peace to the scene of something really horrific and gross."
+"It was more about bringing some beauty and some peace to the scene of something really horrific."

 The community recalled Nancy and John's years of service.